 The Phlebotomy certificate program at Goodwin is a total of 16 credits, which, once completed, will prepare you to work in a healthcare facility or clinical laboratory.
 Classes can be taken in the 7.5-week accelerated format, for faster certificate completion.

-Other 2-year medical degrees available at Goodwin College include: Ophthalmic Science, in which you can train to become an optician; a Respiratory Care degree, in which you will learn to care for patients with breathing and cardiopulmonary disorders; and a Histology degree or certificate, which will prepare you for a career as a Histotechnician (working with biological tissues for medical diagnosis).
+Other 2-year medical degrees available at Goodwin College include: Vision Care Technology, in which you can train to become an optician; a Respiratory Care degree, in which you will learn to care for patients with breathing and cardiopulmonary disorders; and a Histology degree or certificate, which will prepare you for a career as a Histotechnician (working with biological tissues for medical diagnosis).

 Your healthcare career is closer than you might think.
 Learn more about the 2-year medical degrees and certificates available at Goodwin College by calling 800-889-3282.
 Or, visit us online to see why we’re a leader in healthcare education in Connecticut!